 Discussion Project Measurement Study, 2022-23

-Existing research provides highly suggestive evidence that the use of classroom discussion improves students’ academic engagement, social integration, and academic achievement, which are important predictors of college completion.
+Existing research provides highly suggestive evidence that the use of classroom discussion improves students’ academic engagement, social integration, and academic achievement, all of which are important predictors of college completion.
 However, very little research thus far has attempted to investigate a direct connection between the use of classroom discussion pedagogy and student outcomes.
-In part, progress in this area is limited by the absence of high quality, scalable, valid and reliable measures of the quality of classroom discussion.
+In part, progress in this area is limited by the absence of high quality, scalable, valid, and reliable measures of the quality of classroom discussion.

 The Discussion Project’s ambitious research agenda for 2022-23 has the potential to fill critical gaps in research capacity in higher education by providing new, scalable, validated measures of the quality of instructional practice and of classroom discussion.
 Moreover, we will use these new measures to expand the evidence base in support of discussion pedagogy in higher education.